 Getting Windows 10 on track

 Aside from inventory and licensing, one of the major projects that’s already benefited from the introduction of Certero is the insurance provider’s move to Windows 10.
-With 10,000 desktops around the world, it’s a major program and is being run by its Infrastructure Project Manager who says that the previous method of getting inventory and employee data from Active Directory and SCCM had hampered, rather than helped, initial Windows 10 migration efforts.
+With 10,000 desktops around the world, it’s a major project and is being run by its Infrastructure Project Manager who says that the previous method of getting inventory and employee data from Active Directory and SCCM had hampered, rather than helped, initial Windows 10 migration efforts.

 Since deploying Certero, the team has found it much easier to target the machines that need refreshing, to see the status of the migration and to track the roll-out of associated applications like Office 2016.
 In a short space of time, they’ve been able to complete the refresh of over 4,000 desktops, as well as identify an additional 2,000 that are running Windows 10, but not Office 2016.